Laser Resurfacing in Kelowna

-Lasers are medical devices which produce high-energy, focused beams of intense, “single-colored” light and heat which have been found – through ongoing research and extensive clinical experience – to selectively interact, in very useful ways, upon various tissues within the skin and body.
-The amount and distribution of energy in laser light is more precisely delivered – over mechanical application of a scalpel or topical chemicals – for the successful treatment of many aesthetic and medical conditions.
+Lasers are medical devices that produce high-energy, focused beams of intense, “single-coloured” light and heat that have been found – through ongoing research and extensive clinical experience – to selectively interact, in very useful ways, upon various tissues within the skin and body.
+The amount and distribution of energy in laser light is more precisely delivered – over mechanical application of a scalpel or topical chemicals – to treat many aesthetic and medical conditions successfully.

-A number of techniques are available today that enable facial plastic surgeons to treat a wider range of skin problems than ever before.
+There are a variety of techniques available today that enable facial plastic surgeons to treat a wider range of skin problems than ever before.

 Laser Removal of Birthmarks and Skin Lesions